SashkoTar/syto/README.md

 and all these five types had been implemented in Syto

 ## Frequency transformations
 After normalized lowpass filter H(s) is designed according to the one of approximation methods mentioned above, the frequency transformation is applied to obtain the transfer function for required filter.
-There are four transformations that map the magnitude response of analog normalized filter to that of specified lowpass, highpass, bandpass or bandstop filters
+There are four transformations that map the magnitude response of analog normalized filter to that of specified _lowpass_, _highpass_, _bandpass_ or _bandstop_ filters

 ## Filtering

+There are different schemas to implement filtering itself.
+Syto uses _direct form II structure_

 # Getting started with Syto